-Cell service typically cuts off as soon as things start to get interesting.
-Once you’re a few miles from the nearest gas station and beginning to get your hiking rhythm, your phone will be nothing more than an expensive digital camera.
+Cellular service typically cuts off as soon as things start to get interesting.
+Once you’re a few miles from the nearest gas station and beginning to get your hiking rhythm, your cell phone will be nothing more than an expensive digital camera.

-Loads of us tiptoe off into the wilderness to disconnect, so the lack of service can be a relief – until something goes wrong… so it’s important we stay connected and that’s where a sat phone comes into it’s own!
+Loads of us tiptoe off into the wilderness to disconnect, so the lack of service in remote areas can be a relief – until something goes wrong… so it’s important we stay connected and that’s where a sat phone comes into it’s own!

 Anyone heading off the beaten track has to be aware of how precarious any situation can be.
 The more you explore the most remote sections of the earth, the more you learn how unpredictable nature can be and at the same time the worst your satellite network becomes!

 If you break an ankle two days into a five-day through-hike, you can’t simply walk out of there and unfortunately traditional cell phones are useless for getting help and making those important phone calls.

-Hopefully, you’ll never have to use your satellite phone, but you still want to invest in the perfect phone for your needs so that if you do have to whip it out, you’ll have the right plan and coverage to make the call.
-It’s fair to say that Satellite Phones are no an inclusion on your typical backpacking packing list but depending on your trip you’ll want to include one.
+Hopefully, you’ll never have to use your satellite phone, but you still want to invest in the perfect sat phone for your needs so that if you do have to whip it out, you’ll have the right plan and coverage to make the call.
+It’s fair to say that Satellite Phones are not an inclusion on your typical backpacking packing list but depending on your trip you’ll want to include one.

 Whether you plan on hiking through remote North American wilderness, roaming deserts and safaris, or getting as far away from civilization as possible without a rocket ship, this article will walk you through your digital first aid kit so you can decide which of the best satellite phones is the one for you to feel safe exploring remote locations and stay connected.

 Quick Answer: These are the Best Satellite Phones for Backpacking of 2022